simon-javier/backup-manuscript-thesis/main.typ

 In the researchers case, they further trained pre-trained models on their nail dataset.
 This was done to allow the model to refine general visual features it learned from Imagenet and adapt them to visual cues present in nail images.

 ==== Multiclass Classification
 Multiclass classification is a machine learning classification task that consists of more than two classes, or outputs #cite(<data-robot-2025>, form: "normal").
-In this study, the researchers adopted multiclass classification approach because there are a total of 10 distinct classes of nail features in their dataset.
+In this study, the researchers adopted a multiclass classification approach because there are a total of 10 distinct classes of nail features in their dataset.
 The model is trained to identify which specific nail feature is present in a given input image.
 Since each image belongs to only one category and the task requires distinguishing among multiple possibilities, multiclass classification was the appropriate and necessary framework.

 #figure(image("img/multiclass-classification.png"), caption: flex-caption(
   [Multiclass Classification #cite(<kainat-2023>, form: "normal")],